JoseETeixeira/JoseETeixeira/README.md

 ### 🔭 I’m currently working on:

-- [MYG](https://github.com/JoseETeixeira/MYG) MYG (Make Your Game) : An IDE to work with BYOND games, made in c++.
+- [MYG](https://github.com/JoseETeixeira/MYG) (Make Your Game) : An IDE to work with BYOND games, made in c++.
 It will eventually evolve into it's own engine.
 - Trials Of Morana : My own 2D game made with MYG.
-- [Paradise Engine](https://github.com/JoseETeixeira/ParadiseEngineVulkan) Paradise Engine: A vulkan-based octree engine.
+- [Paradise Engine](https://github.com/JoseETeixeira/ParadiseEngineVulkan) : A vulkan-based octree engine.
 - Several third-party projects.

 ### 🌱 I’m currently learning: